Chiark-Collective/Pointcept/report/main.typ

 This would ensure that such predictions are made only when the network achieves a high level of certainty, thereby enhancing the precision of class-specific predictions and reducing the likelihood of ambiguous classifications.
 By tailoring the loss function in this manner, the overall robustness and reliability of the model could be significantly improved.

+Specialising the model towards core categories is also possible in this paradigm.
+This is particularly relevent if high accuracy is required for only a specific subset of the classifications.

 == Threshold-Based Prediction Strategies
 As an alternative to a conventional softmax approach, alternative prediction strategies beyond the conventional argmax approach could be explored to enhance classification accuracy.
 Specifically, the implementation of post-hoc thresholds for the "other" class might be considered.